 - What should we do differently?
 For what things is there now an opportunity for them to do be done differently?

 Coordinated by the OECD’s Observatory of Public Sector Innovation and with the support of the European Commission through its Horizon 2020 Programme, Government After Shock will be an event to suit today’s unsettled context, though one built upon learning from diverse experiences and bringing them together to help identify and consider the implications for governments.
-The two parts will be:

 Co-designed to ensure collective and lasting value